 5. Connect with your followers

 Your followers love to be treated in a special way and if there is one way you can achieve this, it is by giving them some extra attention.
 If you reply to comments or engage in conversations in your DM, your followers will be much more likely to engage with you in the long term.

 6. Stop pushing

 Pushing your product or service constantly to your followers will not increase your organic reach.
 People are not engaging with promotional posts, so this will only hurt your organic reach.
-Besides, we know that for selling products or services, it is pay-to-play.
-Meaning that you will need to advertise on these platforms for short-term success.
-However, we focus on long-term success with organic reach, and therefore you will need to be aware of your engagement rates.
+Besides, we know that selling products or services, is pay-to-play, meaning that you will need to advertise on these platforms for a short-term revenue boost.

 7. Use alternative routes

-There are many other alternative routes to reach your audience organically.
-Think of Facebook groups or Reddit communities.
-These are places where no algorithm decides what content is shown to people.
+There are some alternative routes to reach your audience organically.
+Start creating with Fangage and no algorithm will decide what content is shown to people, as you reach 100% of your audience directly.
 These channels are getting more and more attractive as organic reach is slowly dying.
-Besides, these alternatives are free and therewith very low-risk to try.
-They are great ways to engage with your audience directly.
+Besides, you can try out Fangage for free and therewith very low-risk to try!